 Can I migrate content out of Contentful without losing structure?

 Mostly yes.
-Contentful's CMA (Content Management API) exports JSON with content types, entries, assets, and locales.
-The structure transfers cleanly to Sanity, Strapi, or Payload with a custom script.
+Contentful's CMA exports JSON with content types, entries, assets, and locales.
+The structure transfers cleanly to Sanity (via the official sanity-io/contentful-to-sanity tool), Strapi, or Payload with a custom script.
 References and embedded entries require the most careful handling because each target system models them differently.
-Plan a 2-4 week migration window for a non-trivial site.
+Plan two to four weeks for a non-trivial migration depending on the volume of cross-references and the complexity of your rich-text content.

 How does Sanity's per-project pricing compare to Contentful's per-seat math?

 Sanity Growth at $99 per project includes unlimited admin users; Contentful Lite at $300 includes 20 users.
-For one project with under 20 users, Contentful Lite is cheaper.
-For multi-project agencies (3-5 projects), Sanity wins because $495 (5 projects on Growth) is less than the equivalent 5 Contentful Lite licenses ($1,500).
-Calculate by your project count, not just user count.
+For one project with under 20 users, Contentful Lite is cheaper on raw seats.
+For multi-project agencies (3-5 projects), Sanity wins because five projects on Growth comes out to roughly a third the cost of five equivalent Contentful Lite licenses.
+Calculate by your project count and team size, not just one number.

 Yes.
-Major brands run Strapi in production: Toyota, Walmart, IBM, Stripe (parts of).
-The community is large, the plugin marketplace covers most needs, and the Node.js stack is well-understood.
-Operational complexity is the trade: you manage Postgres, Node, the Strapi instance, and updates yourself.
+IBM, NASA, Toyota, eBay, and Walmart run Strapi in production.
+The community is large (62K GitHub stars), the plugin marketplace covers most integrations, and the Node.js stack is well-understood.
+Operational complexity is the trade: you manage Postgres, the Strapi instance, and updates yourself when self-hosting.
 Strapi Cloud removes that burden at the price points listed.

-When your content is structured uniformly, edited rarely, and not authored by non-developers, a database table plus an admin UI (Retool, Forest, custom React-Admin) often beats a headless CMS.
-Headless CMS earns its place when (a) non-developers author content, (b) content has rich-text or media that needs UI affordances, or (c) draft and approval workflows matter.
-If none of those apply, skip the CMS and use the database.
+When content is structured uniformly, edited rarely, and not authored by non-developers, a database table plus a generic admin UI (Retool, custom React-Admin, or even a Directus-wrapped Postgres) often beats a full headless CMS.
+The CMS earns its place when non-developers author content, the content has rich text or media needing UI affordances, or draft and approval workflows matter.
+If none of those apply, skip the CMS.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.